 3) Add the semolina in small batches to nicely mix the batter.
 Do not forget to continuously stir the milk while adding the semolina.
 This trick helps in avoiding any lumps in the mixture.

 4) Be patient and allow the semolina mixture to set on the baking tray.
-This might take 30 – 40 minutes.
-If you are in a hurry keep the baking tray lined with semolina mixture in the fridge for the quick turnaround result.
+This might take 30 minutes to 1 hour.
+If you are in a hurry keep the baking tray lined with semolina mixture in the freezer for the quick turnaround result.

 5) And if you happen to have a jar of good quality bread crumbs then coat the cutlets with them and then pan fry them.
 I am sure you will love these cutlets even more.